PAULRUSIBANA/Nairobi-Matatu-Public-Transport-Analysis/README.md

 ![map](map.PNG)

 ## 4. Apply Clustering (K-Means)
-Use Clustering to group stop locations into transport zones
+- Used KMeans clustering on stop coordinates to group them into transport zones
+- Trained model using scaled latitude/longitude
 ```python
 from sklearn.cluster import KMeans
 from sklearn.preprocessing import StandardScaler